bitwalker/exirc/README.md

-# ExIrc
+# ExIRC

 [![Build Status](https://travis-ci.org/bitwalker/exirc.svg?branch=master)](https://travis-ci.org/bitwalker/exirc)
 [![Hex.pm Version](http://img.shields.io/hexpm/v/exirc.svg?style=flat)](https://hex.pm/packages/exirc)

-ExIrc is a IRC client library for Elixir projects.
+ExIRC is a IRC client library for Elixir projects.
 It aims to have a clear, well documented API, with the minimal amount of code necessary to allow you to connect and communicate with IRC servers effectively.
 It aims to implement the full RFC2812 protocol, and relevant parts of RFC1459.

 ## Getting Started

-Add ExIrc as a dependency to your project in mix.exs, and add it as an application:
+Add ExIRC as a dependency to your project in mix.exs, and add it as an application:

 ```elixir
   defp deps do